 Until recently, hearing aids have been large, clunky devices that moderately amplified sound and often made the wear look absurd.
 Before electricity was discovered, ear trumpets were used by those hard of hearing in the 19th century.

 These days, hearing aids are smaller and sleeker than ever.
 Gone are the days of the giant beige earpieces that sit heavily on the ear.
-Today’s hearing aids are tiny devices that can reside deeply inside the ear and are virtually invisible to others.
+Today’s hearing aids are tiny devices that can reside deep inside the ear and are virtually invisible to others.

-Tiny Hearing Aid Styles
+The Top Two Tiny Hearing Aid Styles

 The smallest types of hearing aid designs are devices that sit inside the ear canal, called completely-in-canal (CIC) or mini CIC hearing aids.
 A CIC hearing aid is molded to fit inside your ear canal.

-Some ITE aids fill the entire shell, while other fill only the lower half.
+Some ITE aids fill the entire shell, while others fill only the lower half.
 While these devices are not quite as hidden as CIC hearing aids, the ITE models are also very small and hard to see.

 The Future of Tiny Hearing Aids